Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 A textbox was added in the timeline options panel where one can set a propagation speed (0 meaning disabled).
 The location is the calculated Sun-Earth L1 point.
 When that speed is different from zero, another time-scale (in the timeline color) appears under the timelines panel time-scale (in black).

-Therefore the displayed time-scale has the following meaning:
+Therefore, the displayed time-scale has the following meaning:

 * the colored time-scale is time of observation;
 * when speed is 0, the time of the timelines panel (black time) is disconnected from image layers time → time is UTC at an undefined location (most likely Earth);
-* when speed is not 0, timelines panel time (black time) is the time determined by the image layers viewpoint, there is an additional speed-of-light propagation from Sun to the viewpoint → time is UTC at the viewpoint (according to viewpoint settings, may be different than Earth).
+* when speed is not 0, timelines panel time (black time) is the time determined by the image layers viewpoint, there is an additional speed-of-light propagation from Sun to the viewpoint → time is UTC at the viewpoint (according to viewpoint settings, may be different from Earth).

 Several DSCOVR in-situ timeline datasets were integrated.
 They were identified as highest priority for the space weather forecasters.
 The added datasets are the interplanetary magnetic field Bz, Bt, and Phi and the solar wind density, radial speed, and temperature.